Skip to content Skip to footer

 How we share your information

-With your explicit consent, may share information with the funders below.
+With your explicit consent, we may share information with the funders and partners below.
 We will tell you what information we are sharing, and ask for your explicit consent before sharing information.
 If you don’t want your information shared in this way, tell the adviser you speak to.

 To help you, we may refer you to one of the service providers listed below.
 We will tell you what information we are sharing, and ask for your explicit consent before sharing information.
 If you don’t want your information shared in this way, tell the adviser you speak to.